vdsabev/overstate/README.md

 ```

 ### `store.model`
-The model is an object composed of all values and proxied functions you passed to `createStore`.
+An object composed of all values and proxied functions passed to `createStore`.

+To call suscriptions when proxied, model functions should return (or resolve to) an object.

 ### `store.set`
-Merges some data into the store model and calls `update`.
-Functions are proxied to update the state automatically when called.
+Merges some data into the store model at the root level and calls `update`.

 ### `store.subscribe`
-Takes a function that will be called automatically every time you call a function in `store.model` that returns (or resolves to) an object.
+Calls the passed callback function every time a model function that returns (or resolves to) an object is executed.

 Returns an `unsubscribe` function that you can call to remove the subscription.